biemond/biemond-orawls-vagrant-solaris/puppet/modules/orawls/README.markdown

           drivername:                  'com.mysql.jdbc.Driver'
           globaltransactionsprotocol:  'None'
           initialcapacity:             '1'
+          jndinames:
-          jndinames:                   'jmsDS'
+            - 'jmsDS'
           maxcapacity:                 '15'
+          target:
-          target:                      'WebCluster'
+           - 'WebCluster'
+          targettype:
-          targettype:                  'Cluster'
+           - 'Cluster'
           testtablename:               'SQL SELECT 1'
           url:                         'jdbc:mysql://10.10.10.10:3306/jms'
           user:                        'jms'
           usexa:                       '1'

-###wls_jms_module
+          # To Optionally Configure as Gridlink Datasource
+          fanenabled:                  '1'
+          onsnodelist:                 '10.10.10.110:6200,10.10.10.111:6200'

+### wls_jms_module

-it needs wls_setting and when domain is not provided it will use the 'default'
+it needs wls_setting and when identifier is not provided it will use the 'default'.

 or use puppet resource wls_jms_module

+    # this will use default as wls_setting identifier
     wls_jms_module { 'jmsClusterModule':
       ensure     => 'present',
-      target     => 'WebCluster',
+      target     => ['WebCluster'],
-      targettype => 'Cluster',
+      targettype => ['Cluster'],
     }

 in hiera

+    # this will use default as wls_setting identifier
     jms_module_instances:
        jmsClusterModule:
          ensure:      'present'
+         target:
-         target:      'WebCluster'
+           - 'WebCluster'
+         targettype:
-         targettype:  'Cluster'
+           - 'Cluster'

-###wls_connection_factory
+### wls_connection_factory

-it needs wls_setting and when domain is not provided it will use the 'default', title must also contain the jms module name
+it needs wls_setting and when identifier is not provided it will use the 'default', title must also contain the jms module name

 or use puppet resource wls_connection_factory